BattletechModders/BetterAI/README.md

 https://github.com/BattletechModders/cFixes - Commuinity bug fixes, Better AI integrates some of the 'Mech tag fixes found in cFixes, but not all.
 These may help the game better categorize units for Lance selection.

-#####  NOTE - Make sure Better AI loads after cFixes by launching modded game with cFixes without Better AI.
-Then install Better AI to force ModTek to add it to the end of the load order list.
-You can also hand edit the load order list at BATTLETECH\Mods\.modtek\load_order.json
+#####  NOTE - Make sure Better AI loads after cFixes by launching the modded game with cFixes, without Better AI.
+Then, install Better AI to force ModTek to add it to the end of the load order list.
+You can also hand edit the load order list at BATTLETECH\Mods\.modtek\load_order.json and make sure Better AI is lower on the list than cFixes.

 ### ModTek/BTML
 This mod needs ModTek and BTML to work: